mainmatter/playbook/development-process/README.md

   visuals that help understand the desired outcome;
 - a clear description of what the open questions are and how they are blocking an issues from being created by adding too much risk or uncertainty
-- if there is any, guidance on potential solutions that should be evaluated or references to promising approaches
+- guidance on potential solutions that should be evaluated or references to promising approaches
-- a well-defined time-box, e.g. _"max 2 days"_
+- a well-defined time frame, e.g. _"max 2 days"_

 The result of the iteration preparation phase is a prioritized list of well-prepared issues and spikes.
-This list of issues will then be presented to the team in the planning meeting.
+This list of issues will then be presented to the team during the planning meeting.

 ## Iteration Planning

-The iteration planning meeting is a joint meeting with the entire project team, the business experts and all other stakeholders that are involved in the project.
-During the meeting, the iteration lead presents each issue to the project team so that everyone has a good understanding of what each issue is about and gets a chance to ask questions and/or raise any points that might have been overlooked in the iteration preparation phase.
+The iteration planning meeting is a joint meeting with the entire project team, the business experts and all other stakeholders involved in the project.
+During the meeting, the iteration lead presents each issue to the project team so that everyone aquires a coherent understanding of what each issue is about and gets a chance to ask questions and/or raise any points that might have been overlooked in the iteration preparation phase.

-In the end of the planning meeting, the team collaboratively decides whether it thinks it can reasonably work on and complete all of the issues that have been presented to them in the planning meeting (plus past issues that are potentially moved over from the previous iteration after having been reviewed).
-If the team considers the presented issues to be too much for the iteration, they collaboratively decide which ones are moved to a later iteration to be considered again in the future.
+At the end of the planning meeting, the team collaboratively decides whether it can reasonably work on and complete all of the issues that have been presented to them in the planning meeting (plus past issues that are potentially moved over from the previous iteration after having been reviewed).
+If the team considers the presented issues to be too much work for the iteration, they collaboratively decide which ones are moved to a later iteration to be considered again in the future.
 If any of the issues are found not to be ready to be worked on (e.g. because dependencies of the issue are not ready), the issue is moved to a later iteration as well.

-**The iteration, once planned, is not a binding agreement.** It is still possible for all project stakeholders to react to changes to features or priorities and the project team cannot guarantee all planned issues to be completed by iteration end as new challenges might only be uncovered once work on an issue starts.
+**The iteration, once planned, is not a binding agreement.** It is still possible for all project stakeholders to react to changes, features or priorities and the project team cannot guarantee all planned issues to be completed by the end of the iteration as new challenges might come up once work on an issue has started.
 The iteration plan is merely a snapshot of feature requests and priorities at the time it is made as well as a best-effort estimate by the project team of which issues it thinks it can complete within the iteration.
 Ideally, an iteration remains unchanged once it has been planned to enable